You can’t do much better than warm, homemade doughnuts right from the fryer. My jelly doughnuts with strawberry jam are just the place to start.

 - 1 tsp lemon juice, or to taste

-- Activate yeast: Warm milk to about 108-112°F. Sprinkle over yeast and 1 tsp of sugar.
+- Activate yeast: Warm milk to about 108-112°F. Sprinkle over yeast and 1 teaspoon of sugar.
 Stir gently to combine on top layer of milk.
 Allow to activate for about 5 minutes.
 Yeast should get foamy.

 - Start dough & knead: Using a standing mixer with a dough hook attachment, add 2 cups of flour, remaining 4 tablespoons plus 2 teaspoons of sugar, and salt.
 Stir to combine, then add eggs, yeast/milk mixture and vanilla.
 Knead over low speed for about 2-3 minutes or until ingredients come together.